 CyberGhost is a zero-logs VPN that offers excellent speeds and lots of strong privacy features.
-Fast access to Netflix and other streaming sites is made incredibly easy on servers optimized for HD video.
+Fast access to Netflix and other streaming sites is made incredibly easy on servers optimized for HD video and the new native app for the Amazon Fire TV Stick is a great addition.
 A range of innovative apps personalize your experience based on what you want to do online, are available on most major platforms and are very easy to set up and use.

 CyberGhost is one of the best providers out there when it comes to privacy extras.
 A strict zero-logs policy means none of your online activity is logged, and the only thing monitored is the number of people connected to each server to ensure a high level of performance.
 Customer support is very good, with excellent resources on the CyberGhost website and quick responses to live chat and email.

 CyberGhost offers a range of pricing plans to make it easy to find the best option for you.
 They all include the same features but get cheaper on a monthly basis, depending on the subscription you choose.

 A single month is pretty expensive at $12.99 but CyberGhost offers a 39% reduction to $7.99 for a 6-month package.
 The price gets even lower on the 18-month plan, dropping to a very affordable $3.50 per month.

 CyberGhost offers both a 45-day money-back guarantee and a one-day free trial (seven days for mobile devices).
 The money-back guarantee is one of the longest we’ve come across, but it’s worth noting that it only applies to subscriptions of six months or longer (monthly subscriptions have a 14-day guarantee).
 Aside from that, there are no hidden catches or restrictions.
 Your card will be charged when you first sign up but refunds are processed in a maximum of five working days, making signing up risk-free.